Ambala, India: What to pack, what to wear, and when to go [2023]

 March

-If you vacation in Ambala during March, you are likely to notice that it is extremely warm and very dry with almost no rain.
-Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
+If you are traveling to Ambala in March, you will notice that it is pretty consistently hot and very dry with almost no rain.
+Daytime temperatures are in the 80s F (high 20s C).

 What to wear/what to pack: